zotonic/zotonic/doc/installation/install-addsite.rst

    Look at :ref:`skeleton-sites` to see which other skeletons are available to base your site on.

-4. Edit the generated file ``priv/sites/yoursite/config``, to make sure your database credentials and the hostname are correct, and change the password for the admin.
+4. Edit the generated file ``user/sites/yoursite/config``, to make sure your database credentials and the hostname are correct, and change the password for the admin.

+   .. note:: Your actual site location might be different, see the :term:`User sites directory`.

 5. Rebuild Zotonic by typing ``make``, and then (re)start it using ``bin/zotonic debug``.

 6. Now Zotonic will install the initial database.
 If something goes wrong here, then it is almost always a problem with the database connection.
-Double-check your database configuration in the `priv/sites/yoursite/config` file.
+Double-check your database configuration in the `user/sites/yoursite/config` file.

 7. Visit http://yoursite:8000/ in your browser to see your new blog, or go directly to http://yoursite:8000/admin/ to visit the admin